 As corporations migrate their applications from on-premises to cloud environments, there is a need to redesign the applications to best leverage the cloud architecture.
 All big corporations and small ones alike are doing microservices.
 Companies like Netflix, Google, Facebook, Twitter, Soundcloud, etc. Existing developers that don't know how to develop for the cloud may soon become obsolete.
 There is a high demand for professionals who can develop applications using the Microservices application architecture.

 Wether you are already an experienced developer or an aspiring one, you need to learn to develop for the cloud because the cloud is the new normal.
 These architectures may be more challenging to develop than the monolith but then your job may depend on it.
 For career growth and job satisfaction, this is the new way to go, irrespective of which programming language that you may currently be using.

 This course is aimed at equipping you with all the relevant skills that you need to be a developer capable of implementing the Microservices application architectures.
 Python is the preferred language that we use in teaching this course.
 The only prerequisite for this class is that you take the Python programming class before starting this class.

 At CTE, we hold you by the hand and help you learn the skills to become a Microservices Developer.
 Our unique advantages are:

 More hands-on labs less theory

-Quizzes to help cement the ideas
+Quizzes to help cement the learning

 Experienced instructors/mentors to help you answer your technology and Career-related questions.